9dots/9dots.io-pages/OreUqq7.md

 Students should take time to review their designs from the previous lesson, and make sure to have a finished diagram of their proposed prototype.

+1. Students should ensure that their diagrams are accurate and precise.

+2. The littleBits that the group will need should be clearly stated in the brainstorming document.

 ## Prototype

 Students will start prototyping their product using cardboard, littleBits, and other materials that you woud like to provide for them.